MitchForest/dayli/.pm/epics/epic-3/sprint-03.015-core-operations-ui-polish.md

 - [ ] No code duplication between tools
 - [ ] Easy to add new tools (just export from category)
 - [ ] Type safety maintained throughout
+- [ ] **ALL existing tools refactored to use ToolResult**
+- [ ] Tools organized into logical subdirectories
+- [ ] Tool Registry successfully auto-discovers all tools
+- [ ] No manual tool imports in chat route

 ## Implementation Checklist